Sorry, you need to enable JavaScript to visit this website.

 A common sign of boredom can be cat aggression towards other animals.
 This can be in the form of fighting, chasing, or getting into trouble with other animals, whether they are feline, or canine.
 It may be that your cat is trying to find engagement and stimulation wherever possible.

 Much like humans, when we get bored, we tend to pick up bad behaviours.
-Cats may get themselves into trouble such as scratching up furniture or being a bit more mischievous than usual.
+Cats may get themselves into trouble such as scratching up furniture, chewing or eating inappropriate objects, ripping carpets or soft furnishings, or just being a bit more mischievous than usual.
 This is because they are trying to find ways to entertain themselves to combat their boredom.

 Inactive